Are you afraid of inner peace? Do you want it, but fear that it might change your life in a way that you don’t want?

-True inner peace is not dependent on external conditions or situations, and is a healthy and much desired condition.
-Actually, inner peace will fill your life with inner joy and happiness.
+True inner peace is not dependent on external conditions or situations.
+When attained, you can experience it wherever you are.
+It will fill your life with inner joy and happiness.

 In this state, the mind gets quiet and a sense of happiness arises, independent of external conditions.
 You don’t experience inner peace only while meditating or in a quiet place, but while you are fully awake and active.
 Actually, your five senses and mind become even sharper.